erfanmola/tonkeeper-battery-landing/README.md

 ***Ow I forgot to mention that I have used 🔋 and 🔥 emojis, lets reference them ASAP, thanks to Emoji Inventor!***

+I have written the English and Persian version of the translations myself, and used GPT-4 for the rest of the translations, so they might be inaccurate.

 ## Technical Stuffs

 SolidJS is used as the base framework of the project, aiming the performance and smallest bundle size possible.